JakubTom1/JakubTom1/README.md

-### Hi, I'm Jakub Tomczyk👋

-I'm a 2nd year Automatics and Robotics Student at AGH University of Science and Technology

-- 🔭 I’m alreaady good at:
-- 🌱 I’m currently learning ...

-- 💬 Ask me about ...

 <h1 align="center">Hi 👋, I'm Jakub Tomczyk</h1>
 <h3 align="center">A 2nd year Automatics and Robotics Student at AGH University of Science and Technology in Poland.</h3>